Pakistan Navy: Enlisted personnel

 Their technical experiences in their fields is consolidated into the professional training that forms their basis to attend the respective university for them to earn the four-year college degree.

-The noncommissioned officers (or enlists) wear respective anchors color patches or badges chevrons on their shoulders.
+The noncommissioned officers (or enlists) wear respective anchors colour patches or badges chevrons on their shoulders.
 Retirement age for the enlisted personnel varies and depends on the enlisted ranks that they have attained during their services.

 Recruitment and training

 The passing out (graduation) of cadets from the Pakistan Naval Academy in Karachi in 2008.
 The education and boot camp training last for two years before cadets becomes sailors.

 After the Navy was established in August 1947, the Navy had to send its officers and enlisted personnel to be trained at the Britannia Royal Naval College in the United Kingdom whose training and education by the British Royal Navy was crucial at all levels of cadet's learning and schooling.
 During its earliest time in 1947, the Department of Navy had only 3,800 personnel (200 officers, 3,000 Enlists, and 500 civilian employees) as the Navy faced the same problems as its Department of Army as the most technical enlisted personnel and skilled executive officers were Punjabi Muslims while others had Urdu-speaking background (i.e. Indian immigrants as naturalised citizens of Pakistan).

-After 1971, the Bhutto administration introduced the quota system to give fair chance to the residents of Khyber-Pakhtunkhwa and Balochistan to enlist in the military.
-In 2012, Sanhia Karim became the first Balochi woman to be commissioned into the navy, she joined in a squad consisting of fifty-three female officers and seventy-two enlists from Balochistan, Pakistan.
+After 1971, the Bhutto administration introduced the quota system to give fair chance to the residents of Khyber Pakhtunkhwa and Balochistan to enlist in the military.
+In 2012, Sanhia Karim became the first Balochi woman to be commissioned into the navy, she joined in a squad consisting of fifty-three female officers and seventy-two enlists from Balochistan.
 In 2012, the Navy pushed its personnel strength to Balochistan after sending a large formation of Baloch university students to Navy Engineering Colleges and War College as well as staff schools to complete their officer training requirements.
 The Navy established three additional facilities in Balochistan to supervise the training to its personnel.